In force Publication date 14 Aug 24

 Summary:

 In order to ensure that all levels of sport remain clean, researchers and anti-doping advocates must expand their work to include recreational athletes.
-To that end, this study will explore the ways that recreational triathletes experience social support from their teammates/ training partners and how such support impacts doping attitudes/behaviors.
-In particular, the proposed study will explore whether or not social support from peers leads to a greater willingness to engage in anti-doping education.
-Additionally, in order to more effectively create educational resources for recreational triathletes the current study will gather information related to what recreational triathletes would like to experience during such education.
+To that end, this study explores the ways that recreational triathletes experience social support from their teammates/ training partners and how such support impacts doping attitudes/behaviors.
+In particular, the study explores whether or not social support from peers leads to a greater willingness to engage in anti-doping education.
+Additionally, in order to more effectively create educational resources for recreational triathletes the current study gathers information related to what recreational triathletes would like to experience during such education.
+This research is based on the following hypotheses:

 Methodology

-The research questions will be answered using a cross-sectional/mixed-method design in which both qualitative and quantitative indicators will be used.
+The research questions are answered using a cross-sectional/mixed-method design in which both qualitative and quantitative indicators will be used.

 Results